-First of all, before we show you the most popular spanish plates, we have organized them in different categories, so you can find exaclty what you are looking for.
+First of all, before we show you the most popular food in Spain, we have organized them in different categories, so you can find exaclty what you are looking for.
+There are many types of food in Spain, but these are some of the most important ones.
 Just click in the name of the type you are most interested in.

 You can eat them for breakfast, as a snack or as a dessert with a hot cup of chocolate.
 Many people tend to think churros are hard to make and take a lot of time, but they are super simple, and you can make them at home too!

 Olives are typical from the south of Spain.
 They are usually served as tapas, but you also find them in many types of salads.
 They are delicious and can be cooked in many ways.

 Its most important ingredient is the olive oil, also typical from the South of the country.
 We can already tell you that the “aceitunas de campo real” are the best ones, but if you want to know about other types or if you are interested in learning more, we made an specific article about them.

 There is nothing better than enjoying a Spanish calamari tapa with a beer at the beach.
 The calamaries are typical from the areas near the ocean, but as they are so good you will find them everywhere in the country.
 For example, the famous “bocadillo de calamares” is from Madrid (even though there aren´t beaches there) …they are must try and one of the most authentic spanish food recipes !